The Republicans (France): Founding congress

-The change to the name "The Republicans" was confirmed at the party's founding congress on 30 May 2015 at the Paris Event Centre in Paris, attended by 10,000 activists.
+The change to the name "The Republicans" was confirmed at the party's founding congress at the Paris Event Centre in Paris on 30 May 2015, attended by 10,000 activists.
 Angela Merkel, chairwoman of the Christian Democratic Union of Germany, sent a congratulatory message to the congress.
 The Republicans thus became the legal successor of the UMP and the leading centre-right party in France.